 - Penile implants – inflatable implants inserted surgically under general anaesthetic.

 - Psychosexual counselling – this form of therapy may be used for men whose ED is thought to be caused by psychological issues or when medical treatments do not bring about improvement.

-At the Urology Unit Mr David Ralph, Mr Giulio Garaffa and Mr Leye Ajayi are leading experts in the treatment of erectile dysfunction, using advanced and modern techniques to ensure you receive the best possible results.
-To book an appointment with one of our experts you can call our urology experts on 020 7432 8297 or email email@example.com.
+To book an appointment with one of our experts you can call our urology experts on 020 7432 8297 or email [email protected].